California State Route 154: Route description

-It is a 2 lane road with some passing lanes, with the highest altitude being 2000 ft.
+It is a two-lane road with some passing lanes, with the highest altitude being 2000 ft.
 It rivals US 101 for traffic, but it goes through the Los Padres National Forest and the San Marcos Pass.
 It starts in Los Olivos as a spur from US 101, goes through the town, and then the end of SR 246 at Santa Ynez.
 It then reaches Lake Cachuma and passes through the Los Padres National Forest, and across the Cold Spring Canyon Arch Bridge, where Cold Spring Tavern is on Stagecoach Road which passes below the bridge.
-Nearby it crosses Camino Cielo Road to the East and West, then the intersection of Painted Cave Road and Old San Marcos Road before descending to Santa Barbara.
-It then briefly becomes four lanes and passes an offramp for SR 192 (named Foothill Road to the East and Cathedral Oaks Road to the West of SR 154), before stopping at Calle Real and a Southbound onramp to US 101 and ending at the point where State Street to the East becomes Hollister Avenue to the West.
+Nearby it crosses Camino Cielo Road to the east and west, then the intersection of Painted Cave Road and Old San Marcos Road before descending to Santa Barbara.
+It then briefly becomes a super-two freeway and passes an interchange for SR 192 (named Foothill Road to the east and Cathedral Oaks Road to the west of SR 154), before stopping at Calle Real and a southbound onramp to US 101 and ending at the point where State Street to the east becomes Hollister Avenue to the west.

 SR 154 is part of the California Freeway and Expressway System, and a portion in Santa Barbara is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 154 is eligible for the State Scenic Highway System, and is officially designated as a scenic highway by the California Department of Transportation, meaning that it is a substantial section of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.

 History

 The highway from Santa Barbara through San Marcos Pass to what was Route 2 was added to the state highway system in 1931.
 The route renumbered to SR 154 by the 1964 state highway renumbering.

+On the short super-two freeway section of SR 154, the interchange with SR 192 is numbered as exit 32, despite the route not being listed on Caltrans' Cal-NExUS webpage.